ewang998/PhotoParserDSL/MILESTONES.md

 1. Creates an 1000x1000 canvas.
 2. Creates a small helper function to blur an image and then flip it.
 3. Blurs and flips both of the given images.
-4. Places the two images on the canvas, side by side, with “someImage” to the left of “anotherImage”
+4. Places the two images on the canvas, side by side, with "someImage" to the left of "anotherImage"
 4. Greyscales the canvas
 5. Places some text on the top of the canvas
-6. Renders the image into the file “collage.png”
+6. Renders the image into the file "collage.png"

 CANVAS 1000 1000 WHITE
-LET “image1.png” BE someImage
+LET "image1.png" BE someImage
-LET “image2.png” BE anotherImage
+LET "image2.png" BE anotherImage
 DEFINE BLURANDFLIP BE BLUR AND FLIP 180
 BLURANDFLIP someImage
 BLURANDFLIP anotherImage
 DRAW TO CANVAS someImage TO THE LEFT OF anotherImage GREYSCALE CANVAS 50%
-WRITE “Dog and Cat” AT THE TOP OF CANVAS
+WRITE "Dog and Cat" AT THE TOP OF CANVAS
 RENDER AS collage.png
 ```
 Then, we asked them to complete either one or both of the following tasks:
 - Using 3 photos(dog image, cat image, mouse image), create a pyramid photo collage with dog centered and at the top, cat below and to the left, and mouse below and to the right.
 Make the cat image black and white (greyscale).
-Add a description to the image, at the bottom of the photo collage (“this is an animal photo collage”)
+Add a description to the image, at the bottom of the photo collage ("this is an animal photo collage")
 - Using 2 photos (dog image, cat image), lay them side by side.
 Have a background of size 1000 x 1000, light-blue.
 Define a function (method) to flip an image 180 degrees and make it black and white.
 Apply it to both the cat and the dog images, then draw both to the canvas.

 #### User Study Notes